 Which raises the question of why the Founders chose to house their new school in a castle, when a cluster of cottages in a similarly out-of-the-way location would probably have served the purpose admirably.

 It should also be remembered that magic itself was at a more primitive level 1000 years ago.
-And if my interpretation regarding the development of modern wizardry is relevant to Rowling’s history of her world, then this development was both a comparatively recent event, and an ongoing process, at the time of the school’s founding.
-Much of the known magical lore of the time would have still been in a process of transition to the newer, safer methods at that point. such as transcription from scrolls, to codexes, to bound manuscripts and grimores.
+And if my interpretation regarding the development of modern wizardry is relevant to Rowling’s history of her world, then this development was both a comparatively recent event and was still an ongoing process at the time of the school’s founding.
+Much of the known magical lore of the time would have still been in a process of transition to the newer, safer methods of storage at that point. such as transcription from scrolls, to codexes, to bound manuscripts and grimores.

 If this is the case, at the time of the school’s founding, a large part of British wizardry’s collective efforts were probably still fully engaged in attempting to devise the correct wand movements and the optimum incantations to enable their existing spells to function by these new methods, or to recreate the function of an extensive body of traditional “Dark” spells which did not respond to the safer channeling methods used in modern wizardry.
-The Castle may well have served as a secure repository of the collected lore of all wizarding Britain, and been used as a research facility by the whole magical population of the islands, and by other researchers throughout the wizarding world.
-The Restricted Section of the Hogwarts library may have never originally been intended for the use of the current students.
+The Castle may well have been designed to be a secure repository of the collected lore of all wizarding Britain, and to have been used as a research facility by the whole magical population of the islands, and by other researchers throughout the wizarding world.
+The Restricted Section of the Hogwarts library may have never originally been intended just for the use of the current students.

 The Founders may very well have prized, and defended their custody of these volumes and encouraged the use of the collection as a research facility from the time of the school’s first opening, and offered the use of the library as an inducement in return for instruction of the students of Hogwarts School.